Tuesday, March 01, 2011

 Love & A New Covenant Baby

 I have sometimes thought about why I’m glad to live in the day and age I do, rather than two or three thousand years ago.
 I’m thankful for antiperspirant (raise your hand if you are too), braces, Nike’s, monofilament fishing line, multipacks of underwear, stereo, sunglasses, air conditioning and Starbucks.
-I don’t know what I would do without a weekly pumpkin spice latte at this time of year.
+I don’t know what I would do without a cinnamon dolce latte at this time of year.

-But, really, have you ever thought about what it would have been like to live a long, long time ago?
+But really.
+Have you ever thought about what it would have been like to live a long, long time ago?
 What if God in his wisdom brought you and me out onto the stage of life years ahead of Jesus?
 He could have.
 Think how different that would have been.
-Isn’t it wonderful that He didn’t, and that fluke and chance had nothing to do with it?
+Isn’t it wonderful that He did not, and that fluke and chance had nothing to do with it?